Flucus/Purchase-Manager-and-Supplier-Management-System/README.md

 Introduction:
 <br>
 This GitHub repository contains a web application designed to facilitate the management of purchase orders and supplier items.
-The application is built using various software development skills, including HTML, CSS, JavaScript, PHP, SQL commands, and Python.
+The application is built using various software development skills, including HTML, CSS, PHP, SQL commands, and Python.
 It aims to provide a user-friendly, interactive, robust, and easy-to-maintain platform for purchase managers and suppliers to carry out their respective functions efficiently.

 Simplified Procedure:
 <br>